snsational/flipperzero-espwroom32/README.md

 #### I want a more sturdy finished product:
 - Female to anything jumper cables (4x needed) (You will strip the other end of the wire, so it does not matter what other end you get);
 - Micro-USB cable to whatever USB port your PC has;
+- A set of 10 pin bar (You can buy a bigger bar and cut the excess pins).
-- Hot glue and hot glue gun (I used black glue sticks);
+- Hot glue and hot glue gun (I used black glue sticks to go with the board);
 - Soldering iron and solder (and minimal experience with it - you won't be soldering directly to the board, but at least see a soldering tutorial to be safe);

 ## Flashing the board: